Apple founding contract fetches $1.5 million at auction

-NEW YORK The contract that established Apple as a corporate entity in 1976 sold at auction on Tuesday for $1.59 million, 10 times its estimated price, two months after the death of high-profile co-founder Steve Jobs.
+NEW YORK The contract that established Apple as a corporate entity in 1976 sold at auction on Tuesday for $1.59 million (1.03 million pounds), 10 times its estimated price, two months after the death of high-profile co-founder Steve Jobs.

 The contract, sold with another document that removed one of the company's initial three partners after just 11 days, was the subject of fierce bidding by six people taking part in the auction over the telephone and online, Sotheby's said.